 Simultaneous submission.
 Manuscripts submitted simultaneously to different publications, in general, will not be accepted.
 Major manuscripts of great importance may, however, be published simultaneously in different publications or in different languages to further increase access, subject to certain conditions.

 Conflicts of interest.
 All potential conflicts of interest must be declared.
 These include financial as well as other, non-financial, competing interests.
-Financial conflicts may include funding from sources with interest in favorable research outcomes, or being employed or paid, full-time or otherwise, by such entities.
+Financial conflicts may include funding from sources with interest in certain research outcomes, or being employed or paid, full-time or otherwise, by such entities.
 Non-financial conflicts may include strong beliefs in certain outcomes of the study, prior to performing the study, or the need for academic promotion in a highly competitive atmosphere of an institution.
 Declaration of sources of funding or consultancies or stock ownership, if any, must be made, as well as all academic, or religious (if such is relevant) or various institutional affiliations.

 Gift authorship.
 It is unacceptable to include "authors" who have made no substantial contribution to the research work or manuscript ("gift" or "guest" authorship).
 Conversely, "ghost" authorship, referring to unnamed, often paid, substantial contributors, is also discouraged.
 These individuals may be named in an acknowledgement section.
 Similarly, substantial contributors taken off the author list without acknowledgement, whether unknowingly or otherwise, is unacceptable.